Listen to This Article:

 6. Patience Under Pressure

-We can’t stress this enough: baking is a well-planned process and every step is important.
+We can’t stress this enough: baking is a well-planned process, and every step is important.
 That means cutting corners can lead to subpar results.

 Sourdough takes half a day to rise properly, so if you get impatient and cut the time in half, you’ll end up with a brick of dough.
-And a dreamy, cloud-like meringue on top of a cake or cookie adds a beautiful, airy touch, but whisking those egg whites to a stiff peak requires patience.
+A dreamy, cloud-like meringue on top of a cake or cookie adds a beautiful, airy touch, but whisking those egg whites to a stiff peak requires patience.

 Advance Your Baking Skills

-Contact us today to learn more about how Escoffier’s Baking & Pastry program could provide you with the skills you need to achieve your baking dreams.
+Contact us today to learn more about how Escoffier’s Baking & Pastry program could provide you with the skills you may need to achieve your baking dreams.

 - Do You Need Pastry School to Be a Pastry Chef?